Toyota Auris Hybrid (2013-2019) review

 As the second model in the pecking order, it added sat nav to a kit list that already included air-conditioning and a seven-inch infotainment display with DAB radio and a reversing camera.
 While its interior design does as little to stir the soul as the car's exterior styling, the Auris was extremely well assembled from materials that seem well suited to the rigours of daily life.
 It was no class-leader for interior space or load capacity, but the more versatile Skoda Octavia failed to offer a hybrid engine at the time (although it now has a plug-in hybrid option).

 Families, meanwhile, will be reassured by the standard Toyota Safety Sense package of autonomous emergency braking (AEB), lane-departure warning, automatic headlights and road-sign recognition.
-A five-star Euro NCAP crash-testing rating wins points, too, and Toyota's reputation for reliability was backed up by a brilliant warranty scheme that can offer up to ten years’ cover on a rolling basis.
+A five-star Euro NCAP crash-testing rating wins points, too, and Toyota's reputation for reliability is backed up by a brilliant warranty scheme that can offer up to ten years’ cover on a rolling basis.
 Running costs should generally be low, although service intervals are only 10,000 miles apart.